Minnesota Senate: Elections

 Each Senate district is split between an A and B House district (e.g., Senate District 41 contains House districts 41A and 41B).
-The Minnesota Constitution forbids a House district to be within more than one Senate district.
+The Minnesota Constitution forbids House districts that are within more than one Senate district.

-In order to account for decennial redistricting, members run for one two-year term and two four-year terms each decade.
-Senators are elected for four-year terms in years ending in 2 and 6, and for two-year terms in years ending in 0.
+To account for decennial redistricting, members run for one two-year term and two four-year terms each decade.
+Senators are elected to four-year terms in years ending in 2 and 6, and to two-year terms in years ending in 0.
 Districts are redrawn after the decennial United States Census in time for the primary and general elections in years ending in 2.
 The most recent election was held on November 8, 2022.

 Leadership

 From statehood through 1972, the lieutenant governor served as president of the Senate.
 In 1972, voters approved a constitutional amendment that provided for the Senate to elect its own president beginning January 1973.
 The president, who presides over official Senate proceedings, also acts as the parliamentarian and oversees the secretary of the senate.

 The majority leader is responsible for managing and scheduling the business of the Senate and oversees partisan and nonpartisan staff.
-The current majority leader is Kari Dziedzic, a Democrat from Minneapolis.
+The current majority leader is Erin Murphy, a Democrat from Saint Paul.
 The current minority leader is Mark Johnson, a Republican from East Grand Forks.
 Each caucus also selects its own leaders and deputy leaders.